popolo-project/popolo-spec/specs/membership.md

     >Chairman of the XYZ Party

-1. the time interval over which the relationship exists
+1. the date on which the relationship began

     >since 2000

+1. the date on which the relationship ended

+    >January 1, 2013

 1. the means of contacting the person who is a party to the relationship